anrhouses/VecchiaCensored-WP2/README.md

 # VecchiaCensored

+** This is a copy of the repository of [VecchiaCensored](https://github.com/yacine-idir/VecchiaCensored-R-Package) developped by Dr. Yacine Idir in WP2 of the HOUSES project.
+Check the original repository for more recent updates**

+## Description

-An R package for efficient spatial modeling with Vecchia approximation, supporting Gaussian Processes (GP) and Spatially Varying Coefficients (SVC) models with optional censoring and Bayesian inference.
+An R package developped for efficient spatial modeling with Vecchia approximation, supporting Gaussian Processes (GP) and Spatially Varying Coefficients (SVC) models with optional censoring and Bayesian inference.

 ## Features